JazzMaster/LazGFX/README.md

 There are loads of projects where people cannot post changes publicly.
 Programmers are making it more difficult with mailing lists (spam) and "private repos".

 (You want your code public- but team ops and comms private)

 A lot of other code is half-assed or broken.
 Other just cant seem to figure things out.

-This code may be WIP- but the "fundamental code" (pre-abstraction to library format) WORKS.
+This code may be WIP-

+		but the "fundamental code" (pre-abstraction to library format) WORKS.

 Ive even tested it.

 IE: For the code to be useful, it must be in library format.

-Whether we need SDL is yet to be determined.

 #### SDL is CROSS PLATFORM and UNIVERSAL CODE

 You dont have to re-write routines when writing for windows vs unices.
 If you call an SDL function- you call it the same way in other languages.

 However, SDL is still very incomplete.
-SDL itself has side projects- like GPU_ functions.

 The developers dont care to fix these problems.
 THIS IS BAD.